 But keep in mind, there is a vast area we must travel across before we can let go of our Outer Self and live from our Higher Self.
 For we must work our way through all the twists and turns of our Lower Self.
 We must face all our unhelpful resistance by learning to fight to become more whole.

 Indeed, before we can reach the promised land, we’ll have to clear away the many obstacles that litter this in-between space.
 And one thing we all must explore is our rebellious reaction to authority.
-For its origin is part of the human condition, and it’s linked with our unhealthy resistance.
+For this causes us to resist, even when resistance doesn’t serve our highest good.
+And yet it’s a deeply embedded part of the human condition.

 This spiritual path, as outlined by the Pathwork Guide, shows us how all our outer problems are connected with inner conflicts.
-Because sure as a magnet attracts a nail to itself, our tangled emotional landscape will have us tripping over outer events that have been drawn to us by to our hidden inner untruth.
-And one place where many are stumbling relates to resistance to authority.
+Sure as a magnet attracts a nail to itself, our tangled emotional landscape will have us tripping over outer events that have been drawn to us by to our hidden inner untruth.
+And one place where many stumble relates to resistance to authority.

 Our problems trace back to childhood, where our very first conflict in life was dealing with someone—likely a parent or guardian, and later a teacher—who said “no” to us.
 Since they were always denying us this-or-that wish, they seemed hostile to us.
 No matter how much love and affection we also got, and no matter how appropriate their boundaries were, this was our first hurdle in life.
 And we didn’t like it.